sedol1339/files/abstracts.md

 Belkin, M. (2021).
 Fit without fear: remarkable mathematical phenomena of deep learning through the prism of interpolation. arXiv, 2105.14368.
 Retrieved from https://arxiv.org/abs/2105.14368v1

+    - A review paper on the foundations of DL through the prism of interpolation and over-parameterization

 Bello, I., Fedus, W., Du, X., Cubuk, E. D., Srinivas, A., Lin, T.-Y., ...Zoph, B. (2021).
 Revisiting ResNets: Improved Training and Scaling Strategies. arXiv, 2103.07579.
 Retrieved from https://arxiv.org/abs/2103.07579v1

 Benton, G. W., Maddox, W. J., Lotfi, S., & Wilson, A. G. (2021).
 Loss Surface Simplexes for Mode Connecting Volumes and Fast Ensembling. arXiv, 2102.13042.
 Retrieved from https://arxiv.org/abs/2102.13042v2

 Berariu, T., Czarnecki, W., De, S., Bornschein, J., Smith, S., Pascanu, R., & Clopath, C. (2021).
 A study on the plasticity of neural networks. arXiv, 2106.00042.
 Retrieved from https://arxiv.org/abs/2106.00042v2

+    - We focus on plasticity, namely the ability of the model to keep learning; when NNs lose this ability?
+    - For example, PackNet (Mallya & Lazebnik, 2017) eventually gets to a point where all neurons are frozen and learning is not possible anymore; alternatively, learning might become less data efficient (negative forward transfer)
+    - We build on https://arxiv.org/abs/1910.08475, provide a hypothesis about it and study the implications

 Bingham, G., & Miikkulainen, R. (2021).
 AutoInit: Analytic Signal-Preserving Weight Initialization for Neural Networks. arXiv, 2109.08958.
 Retrieved from https://arxiv.org/abs/2109.08958v2